Full-time: One year. Three days per week: Monday -Wednesday 9.00am-6.00 pm. Part-time: Two years. One day per week: Wednesday 9.00am-7.00pm

 The School’s teaching environment is designed to stimulate learning.
 The course is delivered through a series of interactive large and small group sessions, where the focus is on student centred learning.
 Attendance is compulsory at all sessions.

-The majority of small group teaching sessions will take place in the impressive Harris Building, the home of Lancashire Law School.
+The majority of small group teaching sessions will take place in the impressive Harris Building, the home of the School of Law and Social Science.
 For large group teaching, we make use of the many modern lecture theatres across campus all of which have state of the art audio visual support and presentation facilities.
-The Harris Building is also the location for the Law School's dedicated moot court room which contains a mock-up of a real court room with latest audio-visual technology and is available for your use, particularly in the development of oral skills.
+The Harris Building is also the location for the School of Law and Social Science's dedicated moot court room which contains a mock-up of a real court room with latest audio-visual technology and is available for your use, particularly in the development of oral skills.

 The Library contains a dedicated Law Library and our extensive e-law library facility gives access to many legal and academic and practitioner sources on campus and remotely.